marcvidalbadia/pupil-ROE-removal/README.md

 ![Fig. 1](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/P3.png)
 <sub>Fig. 2.
 Comparative analysis of imputation methods on smooth data.
 Comparison of interpolation and stochastic model-based methods on an artificially removed segment.
 Linear interpolation (red) fails to capture the underlying curvature, while spline interpolation (purple) introduces smooth but biased trajectories.
 Model-based approaches better recover the signal dynamics, with Kalman filtering (green) providing the most stable reconstruction in this example.
 The Gaussian model (blue) captures variability but introduces additional noise.
-In this case, data was recorded with EyeLink 1000.</sub>
+In this case, data was recorded with EyeLink 1000 and downsamples at 30 Hz.</sub>

 ![Fig. 2](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/P1.jpg)